The Communist Manifesto: Initial publication and obscurity, 1848–1872

-A French translation of the Manifesto was published just before the working-class June Days Uprising was crushed.
+A French translation of the Manifesto was published just before the June Days Uprising was crushed.
 Its influence in the Europe-wide Revolutions of 1848 was restricted to Germany, where the Cologne-based Communist League and its newspaper Neue Rheinische Zeitung, edited by Marx, played an important role.
-Within a year of its establishment, in May 1849, the Zeitung was suppressed; Marx was expelled from Germany and had to seek lifelong refuge in London.
+Within a year of its establishment, in May 1849, the Zeitung was suppressed; Marx was expelled from Germany and had to seek refuge in London.
 In 1851, members of the Communist League's central board were arrested by the Prussian Secret Police.
-At their trial in Cologne 18 months later in late 1852 they were sentenced to 3–6 years' imprisonment.
+At their trial in Cologne 18 months later in November 1852, they were sentenced to 3–6 years' imprisonment.
 For Engels, the revolution was "forced into the background by the reaction that began with the defeat of the Paris workers in June 1848, and was finally excommunicated 'by law' in the conviction of the Cologne Communists in November 1852".

-After the defeat of the 1848 revolutions the Manifesto fell into obscurity, where it remained throughout the 1850s and 1860s.
-Hobsbawm says that by November 1850 the Manifesto "had become sufficiently scarce for Marx to think it worth reprinting section III [...] in the last issue of his [short-lived] London magazine".
-Over the next two decades only a few new editions were published; these include an (unauthorised and occasionally inaccurate) 1869 Russian translation by Mikhail Bakunin in Geneva and an 1866 edition in Berlin—the first time the Manifesto was published in Germany.
-According to Hobsbawm: "By the middle 1860s virtually nothing that Marx had written in the past was any longer in print".
-However, John Cowell-Stepney did publish an abridged version in the Social Economist in August/September 1869, in time for the Basle Congress.
+After the defeat of the 1848 revolutions, the Manifesto fell into obscurity, where it remained throughout the 1850s and 1860s.
+Hobsbawm says that by November 1850 the Manifesto "had become sufficiently scarce for Marx to think it worth reprinting section III [...] in the last issue" of his short-lived London newspaper, Neue Rheinische Zeitung.
+Over the next two decades only a few new editions were published; these included an (unauthorised and occasionally inaccurate) 1869 Russian translation by Mikhail Bakunin in Geneva, and an 1866 edition in Berlin—the first time the Manifesto was published in Germany.
+According to Hobsbawm, "By the middle 1860s virtually nothing that Marx had written in the past was any longer in print".
+However, John Cowell-Stepney did print an abridged version in the Social Economist in August/September 1869, in time for the Basle Congress.